 The most common find at Cloughton Wyke consists of shells and there are many species to be found.
 These include the bivalves: Arcomya elongata, Lama duplicata, Entolium demissum, Pleuromya beani, Trigonia sp, Pholadomya saemanni Modiolus imbricatus, Pecten and Ostrea.
 South of Cloughton Wyke, you can also find plant remains on the foreshore and in nodules.

-On the north side, you will see the Lebberston Member, represented by the three metre thick Millepore bed, which forms reefs running southeast into the sea.
+On the north side, you will see the Lebberston Member (known formerly as the Whitwell Oolite and/or the Millepore Bed) of the Cloughton Formation represented by a three-metre thick bed, which forms reefs running southeast into the sea.
 The middle part of this is the most fossiliferous, containing many types of bivalve (eg Pholodomya saemanni and Pleuromya beani).
+The Lebberston Member is formed of a massive sandy limestone with the bryozoan Haploecia, crinoid tem ossicles, and shell fragments including Arca type bivalves.
+The sandy limestone is capped by irregular blocks of iron-stained beach rock and is overlain by tidal muds and sands, partly wave-worked.

 Common sense when collecting at all locations should be used and knowledge of tide times is essential.
 Keep away from the cliff face, as falls can be quite common along this coastline.
 It is also very easy to get cut off from the tide, so ensure you return before the tide turns.